nuuuwan/news_lk3_data/README.md

 *2024-02-18 22:00:00* · [`adaderanalk`](https://www.adaderana.lk/news/97377/diego-garcia-asylum-seekers-feel-unsafe-on-remote-british-island-territory) · `en`

-A group of asylum seekers on an isolated British island territory have told UN investigators they feel unsafe and forgotten, as they reported sexual assaults and harassment of children, as well as self-harm and suicide attempts.
+A group of asylum seekers including Sri Lankan nationals on an isolated British island territory have told UN investigators they feel unsafe and forgotten, as they reported sexual assaults and harassment of children, as well as self-harm and suicide attempts.

 Inspectors from the UN’s refugee agency visited Diego Garcia, in the Indian Ocean, to check on their welfare.